Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Lirdnolu Darkwhisper

-A spy who can imitate any voice perfectly
+A spy who can imitate almost any voice

 Malag Venomfist